rinevard/SnakeDRL/README.md

 Using DQN to teach AI to play Snake

 In a Snake game played on a 32x24 grid, the agent I trained approximately 2000 episodes can achieve a score of around 80 points.
+And in a snake game played on a 5x5 grid, the agent can sometimes beat the game!

 ![alt text](pngs/loss.png)
 ![alt text](pngs/score91.png)